 Mosquitoes really do prefer some people to others.
 There are an estimated 20 percent of people who are more desirable to mosquitoes, though mosquitoes don’t limit their feast to this number.

-There isn’t conclusive evidence as to why these 20 percent are bitten on a consistent basis, but there are a few factors that could play a role.
+There isn’t conclusive evidence as to why 20 percent are bitten on a consistent basis.

 Why Do Mosquitos Bite Your Ankles?

 There are particular types of bacteria on your skin—about 400 different chemical compounds—that attract mosquitoes.

 These bacteria tend to build up on the skin covering your feet and ankles, which in turn attracts mosquitoes to these areas.

 Mosquito bites are the absolute worse from the itchy bites to the irritating bumps have many people wondering how to repel mosquitoes in and around their home safely.

 Mosquitoes have a number of predators that can help reduce the mosquito population in and around your home.